 Golden Age is the story of Torchwood India and what happened to it.
-It is my belief that the best of all the Torchwood stories were the audio dramas made by BBC during the run of the series.
+It is my belief that the best of all the Torchwood were the audio dramas made by BBC during the run of the series.
 Please note that it was BBC and not Big Finish that produced these despite the fact that latter produces most of the Doctor Who and spinoff dramas.
-This is so because the new Doctor Who audio dramas were until recently kept in-house and these productions were kept there as well though Big Finish is now producing the new Doctor Who adventures as well with the latest being a series of Ninth Doctor stories.
+This is so because the new Doctor Who audio dramas were kept in-house and these productions were kept there as well, though Big Finish is now producing the new Doctor Who adventures as well.’

 Something has gone wrong at the Torchwood India HQ which is particularly worrisome as that branch of Torchwood was shutdown a long time ago.
 So why is something odd happening there now?
 Something that involves an energy source in Delhi.
 Once there, they witness simultaneous disappearance of hundreds of people.

-Jack is surprised to find that The Duchess, his old lover’s still living eighty years later along with the other Torchwood India staff, and none have aged a day.
-Is their external youth related to the energy field?
+Jack is surprised to find that The Duchess, his old lover, is still living eighty years later along with the other Torchwood India staff, and none have aged a day.
+Is their eternal youth related to the energy field?
 And if so, how so?
 Time is running out as the energy field is expanding and all of Delhi may soon disappear as well.
-And will the Torchwood India staff allow them to correct what’d er’s wrong?
+And will the Torchwood India staff allow them to correct whatever’s wrong?

 Oh and there’s a very nice portrayal of the British Raj here as well.
 I can almost envision the chai wallahs!